 The Compensation Committee believes that the use of direct stock awards is at times appropriate for employees, and in the future intends to use direct stock awards to reward outstanding service or to attract and retain individuals with exceptional talent and credentials.
 The use of stock options and other awards is intended to strengthen the alignment of interests of executive officers and other key employees with those of our stockholders.

-In this regard, during the fiscal year ended August 31, 2016, Compensation Committee and the Board did not authorize the issuance of stock option awards to named executive officers.
+In this regard, during the fiscal year ended August 31, 2018, the Compensation Committee and the Board authorized the issuance of 500,000 stock option awards to Mr. Mathers.

 Executive Compensation Agreements

 Agreement with Mr. Gorski